Actindo-AG/Documentation/DatabaseAndReporting/Integration/04_ManageConnections.md

 ### Create a connection with InfluxDB driver V2

-Enter the credentials als provided by InfluxDB&trade; in the corresponding fields of the *Credentials* section to create a connection with the InfluxDB&trade; driver V2.
+Enter the credentials as provided by InfluxDB&trade; in the corresponding fields of the *Credentials* section to create a connection with the InfluxDB&trade; driver V2.

 #### Prerequisites